elk-audio/meta-elkpi/README.md

      ElkPi Kit which contains a reduced subset of packages and tools compared to `elkpi-audio-os-image`.

+## Compatible Machines
+The layer can build the same image for both RaspberryPi 3 and RaspberryPi 4.
+By default, the local.conf sets `MACHINE = "raspberrypi3"`

+To build for RaspberryPi4 set `MACHINE = "raspberrypi4-64"` in the local.conf.

 ## Dependencies

 This layer depends on: